 Lessons Learned

-Reflecting on the experiences of autistic individuals and the importance of support, self-care, and understanding, we can learn valuable lessons on how to better accommodate autistic needs and promote acceptance.
+Reflecting on the experiences of autistic individuals and the importance of support, self-care, and understanding, we can learn valuable lessons on how to accommodate autistic people with needs better and promote acceptance.
 These personal stories offer a glimpse into the challenges faced by autistic individuals and the resilience they display in overcoming burnout.

 Frequently Asked Questions